jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 <img src="../../wiki_images/controllers/ring-fit.png" width="250">

-Used for Ring Fit Adventure the fitness games on the Nintendo Switch.
+Used for Ring Fit Adventure the fitness game on the Nintendo Switch.

 #### How to configure